shivkumar98/OCP-Java-Examples/src/review_questions/chapter_9/questionsOnly/README.md

 ## 🟨 Question 7 🟨
-❓ In the current directory is `\zoo`, and the path `\zoo\turkey` does not exist, then what is the result of executing the following code?
+❓ If the current directory is `\zoo`, and the path `\zoo\turkey` does not exist, then what is the result of executing the following code?
 (Choose all that apply) ❓
 ```java
 Path path = Paths.get("turkey");
 if(Files.isSameFile(path,Paths.get("/zoo/turkey"))) // x1